 We are proud of our buildings and grounds.
 It takes all of us to maintain our grounds.
 We expect our students to respect the campus and buildings and to refrain from treating them in an inappropriate way.
 Intentional misuse or destruction of school property by students (including broken windows from ball play) will be considered a serious offense.
-Parents will be notified of such conduct and will be expected to become an active part of the solution.
-This will include sending the parents an invoice for the full cost of any necessary repairs.
+Families will be notified of such conduct and expected to become active in the solution.
+This will include sending an invoice for the full cost of any necessary repairs.
 We need and appreciate your support.